gael-millot/genetic_linkage/README.md

 </pre>

 <br /><br />
-#### 3.2. linkage.nf file in a cluster folder
+#### 3.2. main.nf file in a cluster folder

-Modify the second line of the code below, and run from where the linkage.nf and linkage.config files are (which has been set thanks to the EXEC_PATH variable above):
+Modify the second line of the code below, and run from where the main.nf and nextflow.config files are (which has been set thanks to the EXEC_PATH variable above):

 <pre>
 HOME_INI=$HOME
 HOME="${ZEUSHOME}/genetic_linkage/" # $HOME changed to allow the creation of .nextflow into /$ZEUSHOME/genetic_linkage/, for instance.
-See NFX_HOME in the nextflow software script trap '' SIGINT nextflow run --modules ${MODULES} linkage.nf -c linkage.config HOME=$HOME_INI trap SIGINT
+See NFX_HOME in the nextflow software script trap '' SIGINT nextflow run --modules ${MODULES} main.nf -c nextflow.config HOME=$HOME_INI trap SIGINT
 </pre>

 <br /><br />
-#### 3.3. linkage.nf file in the public gitlab repository
+#### 3.3. main.nf file in the public gitlab repository

 Modify the first and third lines of the code below, and run (results will be where the EXEC_PATH variable has been set above):